eXparity/hamcrest-bean/README.md

                          .compareType(String.class, new IsEqualIgnoreCase())
                          .excludeProperty("Id")
                          .excludePath("MyObject.Name"));

+If you only want to include bean properties, those which have both a getter and setter pair, in the comparison then use the theSameBeanAs matcher.
+For example

+    MyObject object = new MyObject();
+    MyObject saved = dao.save(object);
+    MatcherAssert.assertThat(save, BeanMatchers.theSameBeanAs(object));

+or after static importing

+    MyObject object = new MyObject();
+    MyObject saved = dao.save(object);
+    assertThat(save, theSameBeanAs(object));

-The libary includes several built in overrides for the comparison
+The library includes several built in overrides for the comparison

 * __IsComparable__ - Test if the objects are comparable
 * __IsEquals__ - Test if the objects are equals